Succession season 3: Casting

 Justine Lupe and Fisher Stevens were promoted to the main cast for the season.

 All main cast members return from the previous season, excluding Rob Yang, with Hiam Abbass and Arian Moayed only appears in a recurring capacity.
 Justine Lupe, David Rasche and Fisher Stevens, who previously starred in recurring roles, were promoted to the main cast for the season.
+Juliana Canfield's Jess Jordan is given significantly more screen time in season 3 and Canfield is promoted in the credits from co-starring to a recurring guest starring role.
+Jeremy Strong requested Kendall's on-screen assistant to appear in more scenes than originally planned in the script.
+Strong's commitment to method acting made him embody Kendall where he would make requests for his assistant Jess.
+In previous seasons, Canfield would appear in some episodes in the background in a non-speaking capacity.
+Jeannie Berlin's role as Cyd Peach is reduced from a 4-episode recurring role in season 2 to a guest role in the season 3 episode "Retired Janitors of Idaho".
+Natalie Gold returns after an absence from season 2 as Rava in a recurring guest role.
+Cast members from season 2 that didn't return for season 3 include Eric Bogosian, Caitlin FitzGerald, Danny Huston, Holly Hunter, Cherry Jones and Babak Tafti.

 In January 2021, it was announced Sanaa Lathan, Linda Emond and Jihae had joined the cast of the series in recurring roles in the third season.
 In February 2021, it was reported that Hope Davis was cast in a recurring role in the third season.
 In March 2021, Dasha Nekrasova was reported to have a recurring role in the third season.
 In May 2021, Alexander Skarsgård was cast in a recurring role while Adrien Brody was cast to guest star for the third season.
 In August 2021, it was announced Ella Rumpf would guest star in the third season.